Ealing Studios

-Ealing Studios is a television and film production company and facilities provider at Ealing Green in West London.
+Ealing Studios is a television and film production company and facilities provider at Ealing Green in west London, England.
 Will Barker bought the White Lodge on Ealing Green in 1902 as a base for film making, and films have been made on the site ever since.
 It is the oldest continuously working studio facility for film production in the world, and the current stages were opened for the use of sound in 1931.

-It is best known for a series of classic films produced in the post-WWII years, including Kind Hearts and Coronets (1949), Passport to Pimlico (1949), The Lavender Hill Mob (1951), and The Ladykillers (1955).
+It is best known for a series of classic films produced in the post-WWII years, including Saraband for Dead Lovers (1948), Kind Hearts and Coronets (1949), Passport to Pimlico (1949), The Lavender Hill Mob (1951), and The Ladykillers (1955).
 The BBC owned and filmed at the Studios for forty years from 1955 until 1995.